 You can trace the evolution of customer success from the technology industry, specifically borne out of SaaS.
 Customer success has made a name for itself as a bastion of strong communication and collaboration between business and customer, helping the latter achieve their goals with your product and/or service, therefore, increasing the customer lifetime value (CLV).
 The future prosperity of SaaS organizations hinges on their ability to listen to their users, and adapt their products to the needs of the customer. 👂

 Traditionalists might equate customer success with customer service, customer support, or account management.
 After all, all sectors are preoccupied with working closely with the customer.
 But don’t worry, this isn’t a brave new world to be feared, nor is customer service another name for three other jobs.

 In truth, it’s not an entirely misplaced comparison.

 After all, both account management and customer success are branches of customer relationship management (CRM). 🤝

 What does a Customer Success Manager do?

-A Customer Success Manager is the person who looks after the employer-customer relationship after the sales process.
+A Customer Success Manager is a person who looks after the employer-customer relationship after the sales process.
 Their role is to ensure loyalty and a lengthy relationship, with the overarching aim for the customer to receive the most out of the product and/or service.

 In an organization, the Customer Success Manager is responsible for developing and nurturing the customer’s value, using metrics like net promoter score (NPS), to monitor the state of their customer base and to lengthen the customer lifetime value (CLV).
 The CSM's overall ambition is to ultimately to prevent customer churn.